ChristianMarzianGithub/TexasHoldem-Backend/README.md

 control returns to humans, and table capacity enforcement so attempts to add a sixth player return `409 Conflict` instead of a server error.

+When writing new integration tests that register users, prefer unique usernames (e.g., appending a UUID) to avoid conflicts with stateful in-memory users created in earlier test methods.

 The Maven compiler is configured with the `-parameters` flag so Spring can reliably bind `@PathVariable` arguments without explicit names; keep this enabled when adjusting build settings.